 Dividing the clinical drug development process into numbered phases implies a linear progression; in fact, Phase II activities regularly occur while pivotal Phase III trials are active.
 Such overlap with other phases is not uncommon, particularly when a drug is evaluated in understudied subgroups within a target population.
 In some cases, a well-designed Phase II dose–response study can serve as one of the pivotal studies to be submitted to regulatory agencies for marketing approval.

 Phase II trials are generally short, enroll a relatively small number of subjects (up to 300), and often use surrogate rather than clinical end points (1,2).
 Phase II is sometimes divided into Phase IIa and Phase IIb (or early and late Phase II) to indicate the shifting goals of this phase over time.
 Phase I and IIa activities collectively represent “completion of clinical trials that provide data on the relationship of dosing and response for the particular intended use (including trials on the impact of dose ranging on safety, biomarkers, and proof of concept)” (3).
-In contrast to Phase IIa trials, late exploratory therapeutic trials tend to last longer, have larger sample ...
+In contrast to Phase IIa trials, late exploratory therapeutic trials tend to last longer, have larger sample sizes, and ...